 - Call your pediatrician if your child:

-- Has a temperature over 100.4°F plus any of these symptoms:
+- Has a temperature of 100.4° F or higher plus any of these symptoms:

 - Severe headache